salmjak/PixelCenter/README.md

 - /pixelcenter set to set your respawn point to the nearest node (within range set in .conf).

+- IMPORTANT: Nodes will only save to file when stopping the server (/stop).

 Permission Node:

 pixelcenter.command.add